Ancient Ferrous Metallurgy Sites of Burkina Faso: Description

 The five metalworking complexes that make up the World Heritage Site are located around the towns of Douroula, Tiwêga, Yamané, Kindibo, and Békuy.
 All together, there are 15 natural draft furnace ruins across the five sites, with smaller furnaces, mines and dwellings surrounding them.
 The natural draft furnaces reach up to five meters in height and are direct-induction, only requiring ambient airflow to operate.
 The other, smaller furnaces would have required the use of bellows to operate.
 Whereas the large, natural-draught furnaces are only found in those regions of Burkina Faso, the smaller furnaces are found throughout the country.

-The Tiwêga site, located 5 kilometers to the west of Kaya, contains three direct-induction furnaces built in the shape of truncated cones.
+The Tiwêga site, located 5 kilometers to the west of Kaya, contains three direct-induction furnaces built in the shape of truncated cones and are around 2.6 meters high.
+The lower parts of the furnaces are built with tuyére fragments and lined with clay while the upper part of them are made of slag fragments.
 Based on oral traditions, these furnaces may have been built between the 15th and 18th centuries, still being used during Burkina Faso's colonial period, although more archeological research is needed to precisely date the furnaces.

 The Yamané and Kindibo sites also contain multiple large furnaces built in a similar manner.
 These furnaces have been dated to the 13–14th and 10–11th centuries, respectively.
 The smaller, surrounding furnaces are much newer, being built after the 15th century.
+In the Yamané site, there are two main furnaces that were found.
+They are associated with "blacksmiths of the Moosé community".
+The Kindibo site has three furnaces that still remain and are around 2.3 meters in height.
+They are also associated with the Moosé community.

 The Békuy site is unusual for its large amount of accumulated slag, which forms mounds near the furnace ruins that reach up to 11 metre high.
 The furnaces at this site are much older (500–400 BC) and are partially underground, requiring the use of a bellows.

 The oldest furnaces within this site are found at the Douroula site, with the metalworks there dated to the 8th century BC.
 This site contains the oldest known record of iron metallurgy in Burkina Faso.
+In 2018, archaeologists found 15 human made mounds that contained "uncovered pottery, grinding equipment, iron tools, and human tombs".
+This site is associated with the Bwaba community.

+Iron making in the metallurgy sites allowed for the making of tools like shovels and garden hoes which paved the way for the business of agriculture throughout Burkina Faso.
+The presence of these furnaces proves that there was a complex and sophisticated system of metalworking throughout the country.
 With the invasion and colonization of Burkina Faso in the 1890s by the French, and the subsequent formation of the Upper Volta colony, the use of these ancient furnaces waned.
+They instead turned to making tools out of scraps of iron.
 However, iron is still extracted and worked in the region.